fbpx

-what is Lasik and PRK Surgery?
+What is LASIK and PRK Surgery?

 LASIK (laser assisted in-situ keratomileusis) and PRK (photorefractive keratectomy) are laser eye surgeries that reshape the cornea so that images focus correctly on the retina to improve your vision.
 The procedures are effective for many patients with nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
 Laser Eye Surgery of Erie follows the 3 steps detailed below to give you the best vision possible.
 1) Consultation 2) Evaluation and 3) Surgery Day